Learning Fourier series with parametrized quantum circuits: Dynamical Lie Algebras of PQCs

 for all $M,N,O,P,Q,R,S \in \{X, Y, Z\}$, $\alpha, \beta \in \mathbb{C}$, and $N\neq O$. \end{lem} \begin{proof} The first equality follows immediately from the defining relations of $\mathfrak{su}(2)$.
 The second equality follows from the first equality as well the defining relations of $\mathfrak{su}(2)$. \end{proof}

-\begin{prop} Let $\mathcal{G}_p$, $\mathcal{G}_e$ be as in the previous Lemma~\ref{lemmaD1}, and let $\mathcal{G}_{ent} = \{U_{i+1}-Z_iU_{i+1}\}_{i = 1}^{n-1}$, then the Lie algebra generated by $\mathcal{G}_p \bigcup \mathcal{G}_e\bigcup G_{ent}$ contains all possible Pauli strings of length at most equal to the number of qubits n and the dynamical Lie algebra is $\mathfrak{su}(2^n)$. \end{prop} \begin{proof} From the previous Lemmas, we can see that by repeating this argument for next-to-nearest neighbour interactions then next-to-next-to nearest neighbour interactions until we have all 2-body interactions as well as nearest neighbour 3-body interactions.
-Clearly, a similar argument can be made to generate all 3-body interactions and then n-body interactions. \end{proof}
+\begin{prop} Let $\mathcal{G}_p$, $\mathcal{G}_e$ be as in the previous Lemma~\ref{lemmaD1}, and let $\mathcal{G}_{ent} = \{U_{i+1}-Z_iU_{i+1}\}_{i = 1}^{n-1}$, then the Lie algebra generated by $\mathcal{G}_p \bigcup \mathcal{G}_e\bigcup G_{ent}$ contains all possible Pauli strings of length at most equal to the number of qubits n and the dynamical Lie algebra is $\mathfrak{su}(2^n)$. \end{prop} \begin{proof} From the previous Lemmas, we can see that by repeating this argument for next-to-nearest neighbor interactions then next-to-next-to nearest neighbor interactions until we have all 2-body interactions as well as nearest neighbor 3-body interactions.
+Clearly, a similar argument can be made to generate all 3-body interactions and then $n$-body interactions. \end{proof}

-\begin{cor} The dynamical Lie algebra of any circuit presented in this paper is always given by $\mathfrak{su}(2^n)$, where $n$ is the number of qubits. \end{cor} \begin{proof} The proof follows by applying Prop.~\ref{prop:lie_algebra} to any circuit. \end{proof}
+\begin{cor} The dynamical Lie algebra of any circuit presented in this paper is always given by $\mathfrak{su}(2^n)$, where $n$ is the number of qubits. \end{cor} \begin{proof} The proof follows by applying Proposition~\ref{prop:lie_algebra} to any circuit. \end{proof}

-Corollary~\ref{cor:lie_algebra} shows that all our considered circuits tend to exhibit Barren plateaus for a large number of layers.
+Corollary~\ref{cor:lie_algebra} shows that all our considered circuits tend to exhibit barren plateaus for a large number of layers.